 Few countries as small as Ecuador contain such remarkable geographic and biological diversity.
-Geographically it ranges from coastal deserts to temperate mountain valleys to Amazon forests.
-Culturally and racially, its population includes a mix of indigenous, Spanish and African elements.
-The program is based in Quito, an Andean city within sight of snowcapped volcanoes, which houses a remarkable mix of colonial and modern, rich and poor.
-Internship sites are scattered within a three hour radius of Quito.
+Geographically, it ranges from coastal deserts to temperate mountain valleys to Amazon forests.
+Culturally and racially, its population includes a mix of indigenous, Spanish, and African elements.
+The program is based in Quito, an Andean city that houses a remarkable combination of colonial and modern, rich and poor.
+Internship sites are scattered within a 3-hour radius of Quito.

 For help deciding between Spanish language options, consult the Spanish Language Programs Comparison Chart (PDF).

 Learning from experience is the core of Minnesota Studies in International Development (MSID).
 The program puts you in direct contact with the social and economic realities of actual communities and of people working within them to address complex problems.
-Through classes, field trips, internships and research, MSID strives to establish a continual dialogue linking experience with theory and critical analysis.
-Students from a variety of disciplines—the social sciences, Latin American studies, agriculture, forestry, enviromental studies, business, education, public health, health sciences and many others—find MSID an academically challenging and personally enriching experience.
+Through classes, field trips, internships, and research, MSID strives to establish a continual dialogue linking experience with theory and critical analysis.
+Students from a variety of disciplines—the social sciences, Latin American studies, agriculture, forestry, environmental studies, business, education, public health, health sciences, and many others—find MSID an academically challenging and personally enriching experience.

 Learn more about the MSID's mission and educational philosophy.